 Movingdots got access to Swiss Re’s internal localization resources for running the translation tasks.
-With a platform like Phrase, potential communications issues could be largely avoided as everyone could access relevant sections of the platform, offering real time issue resolution and avoiding errors and omissions.
-Today, working with a team of around fifteen people, the communications capabilities in Phrase help everything run smoothly.
+With a platform like Phrase, potential communication issues could be largely avoided as everyone could access relevant sections of the platform, offering real time issue resolution and avoiding errors and omissions.
+Today, working with a team of around fifteen people, the communication capabilities in Phrase help everything run smoothly.

 An easily updatable and scalable solution built on a unified platform, Phrase

 Phrase made possible a significant improvement in virtually every aspect of the translation and localization process, from the ability to quickly search through projects, automatic updating of status, and automated delivery of translations to translators and back to developers, with real time views into the progress of each project.

 Internally, this meant a far nimbler process, saving considerable time, while reducing the potential for errors and omissions; a critical improvement when dealing with hundreds of software strings in 9 languages.
 Movingdots Product Manager Sandra Albers says:

 “We were using spreadsheets and it was difficult to merge them for several languages.
 Now, we are confident to offer our products in other languages, depending on clients’ needs."